Witnessing genuine multipartite entanglement in phase space with controlled Gaussian unitaries: Summary of Theoretical Prerequisites

 Hence, $\exists\alpha : \widetilde{W}_{\tr_{-}\rho}(\alpha;\mathcal{R}) < 0$ implies that $\rho$ is GME. \end{theorem} Here, $\| A \|_1$ is the trace norm, or sum of the singular values, of $A$.
 Choosing $\mathcal{R}=\mathcal{R}_G$ to be Gaussian states gives a simple expression for the kernel function

-This implies the following corollary as a special case of \cref{thm:GMN-reduced-state}, which relates to another quantifier of nonclassicality previously defined in the literature. \begin{corollary}[From Ref.~\cite{CV-GME-letter}: Enough nonclassicality depth of the center-of-mass implies GME] The nonclassicality depth $\tau_c$ of a state $\rho$ is defined as \cite{nonclassicality-depth}
+where $\alpha' \in \mathbb{C}$ and $\Sigma' = \Sigma^{\prime T} \in \mathbbm{R}^{2\times2}$ are, respectively, related to the means and covariances of $\mathcal{R}_G$.
+This implies the following corollary as a special case of \cref{thm:GMN-reduced-state}, which relates to another quantifier of nonclassicality previously defined in the literature. \begin{corollary}[From Ref.~\cite{CV-GME-letter}: Enough nonclassicality depth of the center of mass implies GME] The nonclassicality depth $\tau_c$ of a state $\rho$ is defined as \cite{nonclassicality-depth}

 where $P_\rho(\alpha)$ is the Glauber $P$ function of $\rho$ such that $\rho = \int_{\mathbb{C}}\dd[2]{\alpha} P_{\rho}(\alpha)\ketbra{\alpha}$, and $\ket{\alpha}$ is the coherent state.
 Then, $\tau_c(\tr_{-}\rho) > 1 - M^{-1}$ implies that $\rho$ is GME. \end{corollary}